-Northern New England feeling effects of powerful nor'easter
+'Turbocharged' storm clobbers northern New England with snow

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Accumulations of a foot or more are expected inland but a changeover to rain will reduce snowfall totals near the coast, National Weather Service meteorologist Andy Pohl said.
+Other big snow totals in Maine included 27 inches in Naples, 25 inches in Parsonsfield and 22.7 inches in Hollis.
+Snow in New Hampshire peaked at around 17 inches in several towns near the Maine border.

+New Hampshire and Vermont were largely spared significant damage and power outages.
+The power company Eversource said about 11,000 New Hampshire homes lost power, but most was restored by Friday morning.

-The barometric pressure reading is projected to be close to that of a crippling storm on Valentine’s Day 2014 that canceled flights, knocked out power for thousands and claimed more than two dozen lives in the Northeast.
+The nor’easter’s barometric pressure reading was expected to close in on readings from a crippling storm on Valentine’s Day 2014, a storm that canceled flights, knocked out power and claimed more than two dozen lives on the East Coast.

-“We’re Mainers and we should be used to it, but it’s that first storm of the year.
-People should take their time, plan ahead and have an emergency kit.
-Just take it easy out there,” said Susan Faloon, spokeswoman for the Maine Emergency Management Agency.

-Officials urged residents to prepare for the possibility of power outages, as utility companies urged them to have patience in the event of major power problems.
+Because of the power outage Friday, the National Weather Service couldn’t immediately provide a comparison of the two storms.

+More snow was forecast for New Year’s Eve, providing incentive for people to get busy cleaning up before more snow began falling.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.